|

 - Oil and Gas

-- Roman Empire, Maps of the (The Dalton School).
-Numerous maps and cartographical resources on the Empire, later Eastern and Western Empires.
+- Roman Empire, Maps of the (Dalton School).
+Numerous maps and cartographic resources on the Empire, later Eastern and Western Empires.
 Also has links to items such as:

-- La Maquette de Rome.
+La Maquette de Rome.
 Model of Rome as it was under Constantine in AD 320.
-The model is 180 x 180 cm, scale: 1:1,800.
-Detail is very good and you may take a virtual tour of Rome.
+Model is 180 x 180 cm, scale: 1:1,800.
+Very good detail allows you to take a virtual tour of ancient Rome.

 - International Satellite Cloud Climatology Project (ISCCP).
 Has Cloud Data, Maps, And Plots.